StoicLoofah/my-nanowrimo-novel/novel/15_the_noble_path.md

 Together, they dragged the wardrobe from the corner while Darella recovered from the spell.
 Once the wardrobe was positioned, Mareak hopped up first and looked into the room above.
 It was dark except for the light coming in from underneath, and he saw no one.

-"I think we're in the right place," Mareak said.
+"I think the map of the second floor was bad, too," Mareak said.
+"I don't see the Diamond in here, but this is still the best way to go."
 He lifted himself up and into the room and motioned for the others to follow him.
 When he looked up again, there were 2 guards standing in the doorway looking at the hole in the ground, then up at him.

 "Bring it," Mareak said menacingly.
 He reached into belt to grab his dagger, but as he brought it around, the dagger felt fat and awkward in his numb hand, and he flung it across the room.